zacharyr0th/website/public/articles/blockchain-foundations.md

 <div class="tldr-section">

-Blockchains are ever-expanding ledgers of transactions.
-They have a handful of qualities that differentiate them from traditional computing networks, and they open doors to new ways of doing things.
-They're intended to be censorship-resistant, immutable record sources with interoperable capabilities.
-They are unchangeable in that these transactions can not be reversed, and they are interoperable in that blockchain accounts can seamlessly interact with other accounts and applications.
+Blockchains are ever-expanding ledgers of transactions that have distinct features and functionalities which differentiate them from traditional computing networks.
+As a result, they open doors to new ways of doing things and this article explores the foundational knowledge required to understand them from the ground up.

 </div>

-Transactions on a blockchain are grouped into blocks and verified by a distributed network of computers that earn money for participating in the verification process.
+The impl of a blockchain is for transactions to be Transactions are grouped into blocks and verified by a distributed network of computers that earn money for participating in the verification process.
 Distributed means that these computers are not governed by any central entity but rather by a widespread collection of individual entities.
 This network collectively creates a public ledger that can be indexed and searched with extreme detail.
 Anything that happens on a public blockchain is immediately and immutably a part of the public record.

 ## Accounts & Wallets

-Each account on a blockchain is accessed with a digital wallet.
+Each account is accessed with a digital wallet.
 Accounts hold an individual or entity's tokens, which can be freely transferred between wallets and interact with applications that are compatible with the wallet.
 These applications can be financial or used for gaming, messaging, and virtually anything else.

 Unlike traditional markets, blockchains operate all day, so on-chain markets run 24/7, and anyone with a wallet can participate.